Study Cooking at the Pennsylvania Culinary Institute

 Culinary Techniques

-Students learn European techniques for baking and pastry, including the responsibilities of the "garde manager" pastry supervisor.
-Basic standards for buffet and plate presentation, food identification, sanitation and food composition will also be taught.
+Students learn European techniques for line cooking and pastry production, including the responsibilities of the pastry supervisor.
+Basic standards for buffet and plate presentation, food identification, sanitation and food composition are also be taught.

 Online Training Options

-More advanced students, who have already completed an Associate degree in Culinary Arts, Pastry Arts or Hospitality and Restaurant Management from an accredited school can gain a Bachelor of Arts in Le Cordon Bleu Culinary Management through the online program.
-This option offers great flexibility in learning while working.
-This program covers a wide range of topics including facilities and event management, financial management, cost control, marketing, research, writing, small business development and organizational psychology.
+Advanced students, who have already completed an Associate’s Degree in Culinary Arts, Pastry Arts or Hospitality and Restaurant Management, from an accredited school, are eligible to pursue a Bachelor of Arts in Le Cordon Bleu Culinary Management, through the online program.
+This option offers great flexibility for learning while working.
+The program covers a wide range of topics including facilities and event management, financial management, cost control, marketing, research, writing, small business development and organizational psychology.

 Pennsylvania Culinary Institute Contact Information